pete88b/web_journal/README.md

 # Web Journal
-> A place to plan and journal inspired by coursera learning how to learn.
+> A place to plan and journal.
+Inspired by coursera learning how to learn.

 ## Install